-To print a model, a .stl file will be needed.
-You can either bring in a file or create one during one of our MakerDays at the MakerLab.
+To print a model, you will need an .stl file.
 Your file will be reviewed by our staff, and we will tell you how much it will cost and how long it will take to print.
 Once you have paid the printing cost, your file will be added to our printing queue.
-For the time being, 3D printing will only be offered on MakerDays.
-You will receive an email when your design has been printed, and you will be able to pick it up at the MakerLab at anytime during our open hours.

 What colors do you offer?